-(g) Comparatives are not provided in these syndicate underwriting year accounts as each syndicate year of account is a separate annual venture.
+(g) Comparatives are not provided in these syndicate underwriting year accounts as each syndicate YOA is a separate annual venture.

 Investment return

 (h) Investment return consists of the syndicates share of the host syndicate's investment return.
 The investment return is wholly allocated to the technical account.